Education has a problem.

-In Grammar of Grace, children memorize around 1,000 lessons of Bible verses; historical quotations; Latin, Greek, and Hebrew; and poetry (including hymns) during their elementary school years.
+In Grammar of Grace, children memorize around 1,000 “lessons” of: Bible verses; historical quotations; Latin, Greek, and Hebrew; and poetry (including hymns) during their elementary school years.
 Mothers read the entire Bible to their children, and teach them how to write using the old method of copywork.
-Around age 10, children additionally begin using the Christian Grammar School at Home: Later Knowledge Guides, which lay out clear instructions for teaching formal grammar.
+Around age 9 or 10, children additionally begin using the Christian Grammar School at Home: Later Knowledge Guides, which lay out clear instructions for teaching grammar school academics.

 By God’s grace, we can give our children the old-fashioned type of education that worked so well early in our nation’s past.
 Children naturally thrive learning by the Trivium method; mamas find many homeschool difficulties overcome.
 Join us in a “renaissance”, if you will, of American classical style education!